Skip to Main Content

 Ridgewood sits roughly 25 miles northwest of Midtown Manhattan, close enough to feel the influence of New York's dining culture, far enough to operate on its own terms.
 The town's commuter identity has historically shaped its restaurant expectations: reliable quality, reasonable timing, the kind of hospitality that works for families on a Tuesday and couples on a Saturday.
 What has shifted in recent years is the ambition ceiling.
 The presence of restaurants that reference destinations like Le Bernardin in New York City or take cooking seriously enough to invite comparison with places like Blue Hill at Stone Barns in Tarrytown has raised the baseline expectation for what independent dining in Bergen County can look like.

 That context matters for Meltemi.
-A Greek restaurant on East Ridgewood Avenue is not operating in isolation; it is being read against a peer set that takes ingredients, wine, and service with increasing seriousness.
+A Greek restaurant on East Ridgewood Avenue is not operating in isolation; it is being read against a comparable set that takes ingredients, wine, and service with increasing seriousness.
 The question any such restaurant must answer is whether it is content to fill a demographic need, Greek food for Greek-American families and those who grew up eating it, or whether it is willing to make an argument to the table that has never thought much about Thessaloniki or Crete.

 Greek Wine and the American Table